Abbey Park, Leicester: Facilities

+Takeover Radio 103.2FM were previously based within one of the gatehouse lodges from 2010 until their cessation in 2023.

+Events

+Current Events

+An annual bonfire and fireworks event is held in the park around Guy Fawkes Night.

+Leicester Pride is now held around the last week of August/start of September, relocating from Victoria Park in 2023, the 2026 event is due to be held on Saturday 5th September.

+Past Events

 The park was the site of an annual flower show dating back to the 19th century, which included a swimming gala and evolved into the Abbey Park Show in the 1940s, with the addition a range of entertainment and displays.
 It continued until 1995, when it was abolished due to falling attendances and rising costs, although a return is periodically discussed.
 It was also the site of the Pageant of Leicester, held in 1932.
 The Abbey Park Festival was an annual music festival which was held for over twenty years from 1981.

-An annual bonfire and fireworks event is held in the park around Guy Fawkes Night.
+Other Uses

 The Abbey has been the site of training excavations by Archaeology students at Leicester University.

-Since 2010 Abbey Park has housed the offices and studios of Takeover Radio within one of its Gatehouse Lodges.